ubuntu/ubuntu-project-docs/docs/reference/exception-OpenLDAPUpdates.rst

       See the SRU template below for more details on how this bug will look like.

 `` 2.
-Once everything is OK, upload the resulting package to the archive (if it's a non-security upload) and make sure it migrates.``
+Once everything is OK, upload the package to the proposed pocket (if it's a non-security upload), and, once approved, keep an eye on the excuses page and investigate any DEP8 failures.``

 The UbuntuServer team has been doing MREs for other packages as well (postgresql, for example).
 We can use an existing MRE bug as a template